5.2. Recycling: open-loop versus closed-loop thinking

 Zero Waste Strategy

-When closed-loop resource management is successfully implemented, we ideally should have zero waste produced, as all products in the end of their lifecycle become assimilated by either technical or natural systems to their benefit.
+When closed-loop resource management is successfully implemented, we ideally should have zero waste produced, as all products at the end of their lifecycle become assimilated by either technical or natural systems to their benefit.
 In a wider context, zero waste thinking also covers zero emission and zero water pollution.
 Such targets seem ambitious and require careful life cycle analysis of all steps.

-Zero waste concept responds to the principle #6 of sustainable design "Eliminate the concept of waste.
+Zero waste concept responds to the principle #6 of sustainable design, "Eliminate the concept of waste.
 Evaluate and optimize the full life-cycle of products and processes, to approach the state of natural systems, in which there is no waste" [The Hannover Principles., 1992]

 "Zero waste philosophy encourages the redesign of resource life cycles so that all products are reused.
 No trash is sent to landfills and incinerators.
 The process recommended is one similar to the way that resources are reused in nature."
 [Source: Wikipedia Zero Waste Article - read this Wikipedia article to learn more about the historical development of this concept].